Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-tabbar-the-basics.md

 }
 ```

 This is the most basic setup for a TabBar in Flutter.
-As you can see, it leverages the AppBar, and provides a bottom part for it.
+As you can see, it leverages the AppBar, and provides a bottom part.
 This bottom part includes a TabBar with some icons.

 Then, in our application's actual body, we should add a TabBarView with an equal amount of children.